Vishnutejas-2005/Trei/README.md

 - The trie data structure limits keys to lowercase English letters (`a-z`).

 ## Contributors
-This project was developed by a team of three:
+This project was developed by a team of two:
 - JS Vishnu Teja
 - Kunjan Manoj Kumar S